-- Password sniffing: A user's username and password is transmitted in plain text when logging into the system.
-Any devices connected to the same physical (or virtual) network as a client or server will be able to read the username and password of any user that logs into the system via that network. - Sensitive information exposure: Because all system traffic is unencrypted, an attacker can observe all of the transactions and requests made to the system without directly accessing the system.
-For example, if a port administrator requested a schedule of dangerous goods while connected to a public network, then any device on that public network could also view that schedule. - Password compromise: Instead of using a computationally-expensive, salted, oneway hash function, the system stores passwords using an insecure form of two-way encryption, including a decryption key stored locally on the server.
-In the case of a stolen or compromised database file (which may be made possible by weakness 4), an attacker could trivially decrypt the passwords stored in the database.
-This would lead to full compromise of all accounts and disclosure of users' (potentially reused) passwords. - 2.
-Improper authorization and authentication design allowed illegal access to the system's database.
-As a consequence, the following issues arose: - Any user could change any other user's password.
-By circumventing client-side validation, an attacker could request a password change for another user without providing a correct current password.
+- 1. Improper authorization and authentication design allowed illegal access to the system's database.
+Therefore, the following issues arose: - Any user could change any other user's password.
+By circumventing clientside validation, an attacker could request a password change for another user without providing a correct current password.
 This vulnerability was a result of faulty validation logic on the server. - Users could access unauthorized services by tampering with client-supplied request metadata.
 For example, an attacker could craft a request for Service A with metadata that indicated Service B. The server would authorize the request based on the metadata indicating Service B, but then invoke Service A. This is an example of a trust boundary violation; the server is trusting that the metadata from the client is consistent with the service request's destination.
 Since client applications can easily be replaced or compromised, the server must assume it is untrusted.
 For this reason, any validation, authorization, or authentication performed by the client must also be rechecked by the server.